What Makes a Great Digital Nomad Destination?

 For within-city travel, it will be important to have easy access to transport if going into a coworking space or office.
 Some cities are bike-friendly, which not only makes it easier to get around, but also helps keep you healthy.

 For travel within the country and to surrounding countries, good travel infrastructure will be important so you can make the best use of your flexible lifestyle.
 Most cities will be accessible by train or taxi, but not always.
 So you will want to check things such as flight frequency and costs to and from the main city hubs.

 Community can have a huge impact on your life, no matter where you are or what work you’re doing.
 But as a digital nomad, it can really enrich your experience overall.
 You’ll want to look for things such as options for working outside, cafes, and coworking spaces.

 Coworking spaces are digital nomad hot spots, and a great place to meet other people with a similar way of life.
 They’re a great networking opportunity since many will be self-employed or working for small businesses.
 They also have all the amenities a digital nomad would need such as outlets, kitchens, coffee/tea, and reliable WiFi.

 You can meet people who become travel companions and develop long-term friendships.
 As a digital nomad, you’re building a home away from home, and a community plays a huge part of that.

-Of course, safety is going to be a key priority.
+Of course, safety is going to be a key priority, especially if you're traveling alone.
 It’s always a good idea to do some research before departing to get to know which areas of the city you might be most interested in living in.
 Consider the usual factors around lighting, access to transport, and you can even check out police statistics (depending on the city).